 “The staff and patients look forward to the days when the therapy dogs are on site as a treatment option on the rehabilitation unit,” said Lynn Roeber, who works as a nurse manager in rehabilitation for patients with spinal cord injuries or neurological conditions at Froedtert Hospital.
 “The decreased anxiety and improved confidence is apparent following an animal assisted therapy session.
 We have observed the patients to be more responsive during and following treatment.”

-Medical research since the 1980s has supported the idea that animal-human interaction can have physical benefits, including increasing the life expectancy for heart attack patients, and decreased blood pressure and increased relaxation.
+Medical research since the 1980s has supported the idea that animal-human interaction can have physical benefits, including increasing the life expectancy for heart attack patients.
 A study conducted by Connor and Miller on ATT in medical settings shows that animal interaction not only calmed patients, but also helped increase patient cognition, range of motion, strength and balance.
 New research shows a potential increase in people’s hormone oxytocin levels, a hormone that is linked to happiness.

 An extra boost of happiness was just what Laurel Shipton, 56, of Unity, Wis., needed after a drunk driver hit the car she was riding in with her family on February 2016.
 She was just one block away from her home.
 She sustained a spinal cord injury and was partially paralyzed.
 Laurel was hospitalized at Froedtert Hospital for six weeks and underwent multiple surgeries followed by daily physical and occupational therapy to help her begin to regain fine and gross motor skills.